JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 ---

-### From Database to Running Goose: The Auto-Fetch Pipeline
+### From Database to Running goose: The Auto-Fetch Pipeline

 The most critical innovation in our system is **database-driven configuration**.
-Instead of manually editing 50 YAML files when policies change, we update the database once and all Goose instances auto-fetch on next startup.
+Instead of manually editing 50 YAML files when policies change, we update the database once and all goose instances auto-fetch on next startup.

 **The 5-Step Bootstrap Process**:

 ```
-1. Goose container starts (ce_goose_finance)
+1. goose container starts (ce_goose_finance)
    ↓
 2. Entrypoint script fetches JWT token from Keycloak
    (Client credentials grant: client_id=goose-controller, client_secret=...)